MLeidel/Desk-Queue/README.md

-# descq
+# _descq_ documentation
 ### for Linux

-#### Streamline Workflow
-descq (DeskQ) is a desktop GUI-Internet-search-window
-with added productivity like clipboard archiving
-and retrieval, and custom command aliasing.
+_descq_ is a GUI entry field that you position on your Linux desktop from which you can search the Internet or submit commands to your computer.

+For the __Windows__ version see https://github.com/MLeidel/BCBW

 **Features:**
 1. Save URLs and recall them later
-1. Save text from the clipboard and access later
+1. Save clipboard text and access later
-1. Start an Internet search (keeps history)
+1. Start Internet searches (keeps history)
-1. Set up searches for specific services (like: Google Maps...)
+1. Set up searches for specific services (like: Maps, Images, Amazon, ...)
-1. Set up aliases to launch programs, documents, or URLs
+1. Set up commands to launch apps, sys commands, or URLs

 > 3 - 5 are also available at the command line.